CleverCloud/doc.clever-cloud.com/commons/clever-tools/getting_started.md

 ## Installing Clever Tools

 Clever Tools is packaged and distributed through [npm](https://npmjs.com).
-To use it, you need to have nodeJS and npm running on your system, then
+You need nodeJS, npm and openssl headers (openssl-dev on ubuntu / debian) installed on your system.

+To install Clever Tools for your user only, run

     npm install -g clever-tools

+To install Clever Tools system-wide, run

+    sudo npm install -g clever-tools

 ### Installing auto-completion